 - Quantum computing and networking: including superconducting, semiconducting and neutral atom qubits

-- Quantum sensing: including sensing for navigation and inertial guidance, tests of fundamental physics, nanoscale probes, and chemical sensing
+- Quantum sensing: including sensing for navigation and inertial guidance, distributed sensing and chemical sensing

 - Quantum materials: including exotic materials synthesis and growth, metasurfaces, and 2D materials and heterostructures fabrication and characterization